GoogleCloudPlatform/community/tutorials/couchbase-on-google-kubernetes-engine-using-terraform/index.md

 ## Introduction

-This guide helps you learn how to provision a Couchbase Autonomous Operator and cluster inside a Kubernetes Engine cluster in Google Cloud Platform (GCP) using Terraform scripts.
+This tutorial helps you learn how to provision a Couchbase Autonomous Operator and cluster inside a Kubernetes Engine cluster in Google Cloud Platform (GCP) using Terraform scripts.

 ## Prerequisites